algorand/stateful-teal-auction-demo/README.md

 $ "${AUCTION_ROOT}/<user>/scripts/enter-bid.sh" <amount>
 ```

-To input a round of bids from various bidders, distributed
+To input a round of bids from various bidders, distributed almost
 uniformly at random from a few values, use

 ```